Differences

 +

-+**Speaker**: Tomáš Kliegr and Lukas Sykora @ Prague University of Economics and Business
++**Speaker**: Tomáš Kliegr with the research team @ Prague University of Economics and Business

 +